 Keeping Your Child Healthy During Cancer Remission

-Your child's oncologist will recommend a schedule of follow-up care that might include physical exams, blood tests, and imaging tests.
+Your child's will recommend a schedule of follow-up care that might include the doctor doing exams, blood tests, and imaging tests.
 Stick to this schedule, even if your child seems perfectly well and has no symptoms whatsoever.
-This careful monitoring is the best way to detect and treat any potential problems — whether related to the cancer or the late effects of treatment — as early as possible.
+This careful monitoring is the best way to find out about and treat any possible problems — whether related to the cancer or the late effects of treatment — as early as possible.

-As kids get older and start to manage their own medical care, provide them with all medical records so that they can maintain their scheduled follow-up visits for years to come.
+As kids get older and start to manage their own medical care, provide them with all of their medical records so that they can continue their scheduled follow-up visits.